erik-thorsell/physics-engine/README.md

 ```

 ## extra
-try resizing the window! it should be responsive to the window size.
+try moving / resizing the window! it should be responsive to the window size and movement.

 &copy; erik thorsell 2025-present. all rights reserved.